Lexilogy is a cost effective, powerful online learning resource to help reluctant and struggling readers to improve their reading and spelling skills.

 Lexilogy invites students and adults to autonomously follow the step-by-step processes to rapidly improve their spelling and reading skills.

-For busy teachers, finding the time to give struggling readers the attention they need, is always hard.
+For busy teachers, finding the time to give struggling readers and spellers the attention they need, is always hard.

 For parents, understanding the right way to support their children is also a challenge.